Historic Yates Mill County Park, at 6420 Lake Wheeler Road in Raleigh, is a 174-acre wildlife refuge and an environmental research center.

 Ages 8+

-The Great Backyard Bird Count is February 14th-17th, and this hike is a chance to see more species in the park!
-Visit birdcount.org for more info.
-Join one of our naturalist staff members on a guided hike around the park to see what birds we can find!
-Come prepared to hike at least a mile by wearing closed-toe shoes and bringing a full water bottle.
+Join one of our naturalist staff members on a guided hike around the park to see what we can find!
+Come prepared to hike at least a mile by wearing close-toed shoes and bringing a full water bottle.
 Suggested for ages 8 and up; FREE.
 Registration is required for all family members, and children must have adult accompaniment.
-Meet at the park office.
+Please arrive at the park office five minutes early for program check-in.

 Hike with a Naturalist